Global Affairs February 13, 2024 by

 The War in Ukraine

-The invasion of Ukraine significantly altered the course of international relations.
+The invasion of Ukraine significantly altered the course of International Relations“>International Relations.
 The conflict created a new Berlin Wall at Kyiv, reigniting tensions between old blocs.
 Once bloody conflicts have now become proxy wars, with foreign mercenaries directly targeting civilians.

-The invasion of Ukraine not only changed the complexion of international relations but also set a dangerous precedent.
+The invasion of Ukraine not only changed the complexion of International Relations“>International Relations but also set a dangerous precedent.
 Therefore, disputed borders and statuses in other geographies may lead to chain instability and unpredictable consequences.

 The Gaza War